yadm-dev/yadm/_docs/060_alternates.md

 `$HOME/path/example.txt` → `$HOME/path/example.txt##default`

-If running on a system, with class set to `Work`, the link will be:
+If running on a Macbook, with class set to `Work`, the link will be:

 `$HOME/path/example.txt` → `$HOME/path/example.txt##class.Work`

+If running on a system with class set to `Work`, but instead within Windows Subsystem for Linux, where the os is reported as WSL, the link will be:

+`$HOME/path/example.txt` → `$HOME/path/example.txt##class.Work,~os.Darwin`

 If no `##default` version exists and no files have valid conditions, then no link will be created.

-Links are also created for directories named this way, as long as they have at least one yadm managed file within them (at the top level).
+Links are also created for directories named this way, as long as they have at least one yadm managed file within them.

 yadm will automatically create these links by default.
 This can be disabled using the `yadm.auto-alt` configuration.
 Even if disabled, links can be manually created by running `yadm alt`.

+Created links are automatically added to the repository's `info/exclude` file.
+This can be disabled using the `yadm.auto-exclude` configuration.

 ## Class and Overrides